codeartists/codeartists-com/How-to-record-audio-in-Chrome-with-native-HTML5-APIs.md

       </body>
     </html>

-Everything seems easy and pretty straightforward right? *Wrong!*
+Everything seems easy and pretty straightforward, right? *Wrong!*

 When clicking the "start recording" button, a permission request to use the microphone appears.
 After allowing access the recording should start, but clicking on the "stop recording and play" button does absolutely nothing.